 The main stakeholders are healthcare providers like doctors, nurses and other agencies.
 The main beneficiaries are members of the public and the National Trust.

-Although the pilot was funded through a grant from the Integrated Better Care Fund, social prescribing does not need to cost much, particularly as the benefits are reciprocal.
-People referred to the Trust via the healthcare system can be inserted into existing programmes and volunteer activity.
+Although the pilot was funded through a grant of £45,000 from the Integrated Better Care Fund, social prescribing does not need to cost much, particularly as the benefits are reciprocal.
+People referred via the healthcare system can be inserted into existing programmes and volunteer activity.

 Evidence of success

-The pilot project demonstrated successful outcomes for patients, healthcare providers and the National Trust, including improvements in the mental health and well-being of patients, vital conservation work undertaken for the National Trust and cost-effective use of healthcare resources.
+The pilot project demonstrated successful outcomes for patients, healthcare providers and the National Trust, including improvements in the mental health and well-being of patients, vital conservation work undertaken and cost-effective use of healthcare resources.

-After the successful pilot, National Trust sites across the country are now providing opportunities for patients to tackle some of the most challenging social and health conditions.
+In 2019, the surgery made over 600 referrals (not all to the National Trust) but now Trust sites across the country are providing more opportunities for patients to tackle some of the most challenging social and health conditions.

 Although there are some successful case studies, social prescription is still an up-and-coming practice.
 More work is therefore needed to determine measurement techniques, in collaboration with health service partners.
 Social prescription also requires formal processes and long-term commitment.

 Heritage sites appeal to visitors because they are safe, comfortable and welcoming.
 But they could often do more to embrace a broader diversity of people with specific health and well-being needs.

 There is currently significant interest in the impact of natural and cultural heritage on health and well-being across the sector.
 Indeed the Trust’s own research into ‘Places that Make Us’ proves the strong emotional connection between people and places.